mpv-player/mpv/DOCS/man/en/options.rst

     *WARNING*: May cause OSD/SUB corruption!

---dumpaudio
-    Dumps raw compressed audio stream to ``./stream.dump`` (useful with MPEG/AC-3, in most other cases the resulting file will not be playable).
-    If you give more than one of ``--dumpaudio``, ``--dumpvideo``, ``--dumpstream`` on the command line only the last one will work.

 --dumpfile=<filename>
     Specify which file MPlayer should dump to.
 Should be used together with ``--dumpaudio`` / ``--dumpvideo`` / ``--dumpstream`` / ``--capture``.

---dumpjacosub
-    Convert the given subtitle (specified with the ``--sub`` option) to the time-based JACOsub subtitle format.
-Creates a ``dumpsub.js`` file in the current directory.

---dumpmicrodvdsub
-    Convert the given subtitle (specified with the ``--sub`` option) to the MicroDVD subtitle format.
-Creates a dumpsub.sub file in the current directory.

---dumpmpsub
-    Convert the given subtitle (specified with the ``--sub`` option) to MPlayer's subtitle format, MPsub.
-Creates a dump.mpsub file in the current directory.

---dumpsami
-    Convert the given subtitle (specified with the ``--sub`` option) to the time-based SAMI subtitle format.
-Creates a ``dumpsub.smi`` file in the current directory.

---dumpsrtsub
-    Convert the given subtitle (specified with the ``--sub`` option) to the time-based SubViewer (SRT) subtitle format.
-Creates a ``dumpsub.srt`` file in the current directory.

-    *NOTE*: Some broken hardware players choke on SRT subtitle files with Unix line endings.
-If you are unlucky enough to have such a box, pass your subtitle files through ``unix2dos`` or a similar program to replace Unix line endings with DOS/Windows line endings.

---dumpstream
-    Dumps the raw stream to ``./stream.dump``.
-Useful when ripping from DVD or network.
-If you give more than one of ``--dumpaudio``, ``--dumpvideo``, ``--dumpstream`` on the command line only the last one will work.

---dumpsub
-    BETA CODE.
-    Dumps the subtitle substream from VOB streams.
-Also see the **--dump*sub** options.

---dumpvideo
-    Dump raw compressed video stream to ``./stream.dump`` (not very usable).
-    If you give more than one of ``--dumpaudio``, ``--dumpvideo``, ``--dumpstream`` on the command line only the last one will work.

 --dvbin=<options>
     Pass the following parameters to the DVB input module, in order to